-You must schedule a medical exam with an approved physician.
+You must schedule a medical exam with an approved physician at least one month prior to your visa interview.
 Click the "Medical Exam Instructions" button below for a list of designated doctors' offices in Jerusalem, Gaza, and the West Bank.
-Please schedule and attend a medical exam with one of these doctors before your interview.
+Please schedule and attend a medical exam with one of these doctors at least one month before your interview.